rosavagant/persian-hugo/exampleSite/content/post/post-6.md

 The dress code is 'Summer Chic'.

-Disclaimer: You're invited to our wedding if you've been sent an invitation, via e-mail, text message or if you've recieved it in your mailbox.
+Disclaimer: You're invited to our wedding if you've been sent an invitation, via e-mail, text message or if you've received it in your mailbox.